Dominican University of California: Student life

-Traditions

-Shield Ceremony
+Shield Day

 Each fall, the university holds a Shield Ceremony, a tradition that started in the 12th century when Saint Dominic Guzman created the Dominican order.
 It now continues every fall during Convocation, when the Dominican seniors officially greet the incoming freshmen with a special gift: an illustration of a shield that reflects an inspirational motto.
 The motto, written by the seniors, is intended to help guide the freshmen throughout their college years and beyond.
 Four years later at Commencement, a hand-crafted wood carving of the illustrated shield is presented to the graduating class.
 All of Dominican's shields, dating back to the early 1920s, are displayed on campus in the Meadowlands Residence Hall, Guzman Lecture Hall and the Shield Room.

-Convocation/Family Weekend (formerly Spirit Week)

-Once a year, Dominican invites all students and their families for a celebration of the university and its students.
-It opens with Convocation, a celebration of the academic achievements of Dominican students.
-Throughout the celebration, all are invited to explore the campus, attend special classes, meet with the President and faculty and cheer on the Dominican Penguins at competitive games.
-Family Weekend concludes on Sunday with an athletic scrimmage and tailgate party.

-Senior Thesis

-Most academic departments at Dominican require a senior thesis/project, a one-year culminating experience that offers evidence of accomplishment in a discipline or area of inquiry.
-Like a master's thesis, the senior thesis gives students an opportunity as undergraduates, to explore in-depth issues that interest them.
-The major determines the nature of the thesis/project, which can take many forms: a research document, a novel, a business plan, a portfolio of poetry, or original works of art.

-Baccalaureate Mass and Commencement

-Held the day prior to Commencement, Baccalaureate Mass is a unique tradition that reflects Dominican's Catholic heritage.
-The Mass, planned and led by members of the graduating classes, is held at St. Raphael's Church in downtown San Rafael.
-Students and their families, faculty, staff and friends of the university are invited to attend.

-On a Saturday morning in May, the campus community joins graduating students, their families and friends for Commencement.
-The Dominican tradition includes a procession led by a bagpiper.

-Clubs and organizations

-There are more than forty student clubs and organizations at Dominican with categories including Athletics, Campus Diversity, Religious, Social and Major-Related.